jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: If team affiliation isn't lost when the character is face-down, does that mean I can play plot twists for a given team affiliation even if all my characters on that team are face-down?

 A: No. Though they keep their team affiliation when face-down, you must have a face-up character with that team affiliation in order to play a plot twist of that affiliation.
-(Though there are some characters with powers that
+(Though there are some characters with powers that can circumvent this requirement).

+^(Source: Official Rulebook)

 # Token